 The Man From Earth

-Since this is such a claustrophobic setting director Richard Schenkman studied the best example of a one room drama ever, Sidney Lumet’s ‘12 Angry Men’.
-Like the master Schenkman changes the perspective of the camera throughout the film.
+Since this is such a claustrophobic setting director Richard Schenkman studied the best example of a one-room drama ever, Sidney Lumet’s ‘12 Angry Men’.
+Like the master, Schenkman changes the perspective of the camera throughout the film.
 He starts above the line of sight and as the film progresses lowers the camera until the walls seem to be closing in.
 This is exactly what Lumet did.
 Schenkman is not that experienced in a film like this.
-Most of his previous work consisted of a couple of Playboy videos and the lamentable romantic comedy, ‘The Pompatus of Love’.
+Most of his previous work consisted of a couple of Playboy videos and the lamentable romantic comedy, ‘The Pompatus of Love.’
 The biggest flaws here come from the extremely small budget and tight filming schedule.
-They had only a single week to rehearse and another to film so the actors were not entirely able to memorize their lines properly.
+They had only a single week to rehearse and another to film, so the actors were not entirely able to memorize their lines properly.

-The cast was very good considering the lack of preparation afford to them.
+The cast was very good considering the lack of preparation affords to them.
 David Lee Smith is very good as the mysterious John.
-The way he presents his character you really don’t know if he is the world’s last surviving cave man.
+The way he presents his character you don’t know if he is the world’s last surviving cave man.
 He plays it straight with just a touch of enjoying the intellectual challenge.
 John Billingsley gives one of the best performances here.
 He has the look of a man intrigued by what his friend of ten years is saying.
-As a man of science he remains open at least to the possibility.
+As a man of science, he remains open at least to the possibility.
 The other stellar performance comes from Tony Todd.
 He appears as a man up for a good challenge who is skeptical but is drawn into the debate.
 Ellen Crawford also distinguishes her self here.
 There is a scene when John is challenging her religious beliefs that she is almost out of frame.
 All you can see are her hands clenched tightly holding her emotions back.